Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 In addition to looking for inclusions, watch for their locations.
 If blemishes rest on the perimeter, they will be harder to see through the diamond’s table.
 They may also be covered by jewelry prongs when the diamond is set.
 Check out our guide on VVS diamonds for more information on how to locate inclusions.

 As a general guideline, we suggest looking for a diamond that is eye clean, and not choosing a higher Clarity grade than this.
 There is no reason to go higher than this; you will simply pay more for something that will go unnoticed.
-As an example, you may find a stunning S1 with inclusions near the edge, making them hardly noticeable or covered by jewelry prongs once set in a ring.
+As an example, you may find a stunning S1 with inclusions near the edge like this beauty from Blue Nile, making them hardly noticeable or covered by jewelry prongs once set in a ring.

 Eye-Cleanliness is Paramount